 It is common for defendants to experience stress or emotional upset at having been charged by the police and struggling with the potentially life-altering consequences should they be convicted.
 This personal emotional investment can result in rash or not properly thought out actions at court.
 An experienced paralegal has been in the courtroom countless times and can respond on your behalf in a rational and knowledgeable manner.
 They can also provide an objective perspective of the legal merits of your defence in helping to decide what course of action will best protect your interests.

 An experienced paralegal can often resolve a defendant’s charges without need for the defendant to ever set foot in a courthouse thereby avoiding costly lost days of work or the stress of appearing before the court to provide testimony.
 By obtaining and reviewing a disclosure of the Prosecutor’s evidence, some charges may simply be withdrawn through pre-trial discussions with the Prosecutor’s Office.
-Where charges cannot be withdrawn, they can often times be negotiated to lesser offences or to reduced court penalties such as fines, suspension of licence, or jail.
+Where charges cannot be withdrawn, they can often times be negotiated to lesser offences or to reduced court penalties such as fines, suspension of license, or jail.

 Inevitably, there will be some matters that will not be resolvable through the early resolution meeting process.
 Many defendants simply believe that because they are a good person, only broke the law for a short period of time, or that due to having some personal explanation regarding their actions that the court will rule in their favour at the end of a trial.
 Unfortunately, such arguments are not arguments based on the law.
 It is unfortunate to watch readily defensible cases go to conviction in the court room due to a self-represented defendant being unfamiliar with the law and court process.